Identity & Sync Groups

 Scope by a hierarchical naming convention, declared once.
 Ablo’s

-kind:idgroup naming (org:…/team:…fromidentityRoles,deck:…from a model’sscope) is the same idea as Liveblocks’ recommended room-id naming pattern (org:*,org:group:*) and Ably’s channel capabilities.
+kind:idgroup naming (org:…/team:…fromidentityRoles,workspace:…from a model’sscope) is the same idea as Liveblocks’ recommended room-id naming pattern (org:*,org:group:*) and Ably’s channel capabilities.
 Declaring the convention in one place — never composing scope strings in consumer code — is the practice all three enforce. -

 Attribution and presence ride the authenticated identity.
-Just as
+Just as Pusher attaches

 channel_datato presence at auth time, Ablo’s participant identity (the one your server vouched for) is what powers presence and per-write attribution — not a value the client asserts after the fact.

-access_token refresh)
+Supabase’s access_token refresh)

 are the right shape when an untrusted client holds a credential directly.
 Ablo’s